Air Conditioning

 The Math Problem

-1400W AC unit → ~1600W from batteries (with inverter losses)
+1,400W AC unit → ~1,600W pulled from batteries (after inverter losses)

 DC-powered mini split systems